MimiMag/Simple-Pages-Api/README.md

 # Simple-Pages-Api

-In this project, I am building a simple REST-API using TypeScript, Routing-Controllers, and TypeORM.
+In this project, I am building a simple REST-API using TypeScript, Routing-Controllers, and TypeORM, according to a class in the Advanced bootcamp at Codaisseur.

 ## Getting Started
 1. Clone the repository